5 Highly Successful People Who Meditate & Why You Should Too!

 In hopes to inspire you on your meditation journey, we at BookMeditationRetreats.com has gathered a list of highly successful and well known public figures who have embraced meditation and attest to its importance!

 Possibly the most influential person in media, Oprah Winfrey has been regularly meditating since 2011.
-She has also extended the practice to her employees, with teachers coming in to teach them how cultivate the habit within their own lives.
+She has also extended the practice to her employees, with teachers coming in to teach them how to cultivate the habit within their own lives.
 Winfrey acknowledges that the results of meditation have been positive, with her employees gaining better sleep and greater productivity.

 When it comes to her own practice, Winfrey meditates at least once a day for 20 minutes.
-She is also spreading the awareness on meditation through meditation apps with her latest collaboration with Deepak Chopra on a 21-Day Meditation Experience app.
+She is also spreading the awareness of meditation through meditation apps with her latest collaboration with Deepak Chopra on a 21-Day Meditation Experience app.

 While the practice of meditation has recently gained much popularity, Sir Paul McCartney has been at it for over 40 years!
 His first encounter with transcendental meditation was in the 1960s when he met the Indian sage Maharishi Mahesh Yogi.
 McCartney has referred to meditation as a “lifelong gift” and calls it a stabilizing factor to the “crazy sixties”.
 Together with the Beatles, McCartney visited Maharishi’s ashram in Rishikesh where the group wrote 48 songs, with a significant number going in their 1968 album, The White Album.